 When moving with dogs, try to have them in a different place

-Dogs have a tendency to always be near you, or in between your feet.
+Dogs have a tendency to always be near you or in between your feet.
 This can be dangerous both to you and your friend, especially when heavy objects are being carried.
 It is much easier to complete the process without distractions, even if your dog is adapting to the move well.
 So, when the big day comes, ask a friend or family member to watch over your friend for a day while you get everything done.
 This way, you won’t put your dog at risk, and you can focus on the move itself without worrying about walks or exercise.
 Ensure their temporary caretaker follows their regular routine, including walks, feeding, and playtimes.
 Provide familiar items like blankets and toys for comfort.
 After the move, reintroduce your dog to the new home slowly, making sure to set up a familiar space with their bed and toys immediately.
 This method can help your pet transition more smoothly to their new environment.

 If you have to transport your dog yourself, take care of safety